mr4tt/zotbot/README.md

 - [Sony Pictures hack](https://en.wikipedia.org/w/index.php?title=Sony_Pictures_hack&oldid=1138937239) - On November 24, 2014, a hacker group identifying itself as "Guardians of Peace" leaked a release of confidential data from the film studio Sony Pictures Entertainment (SPE).
 The data included personal information about Sony Pictures employees and their families, emails between employees, information about executive salaries at the company, copies of...

 # misc
+- [End of 10](https://endof10.org/) - Extended support for Windows 10 ends in 2026.
+Don’t buy a new PC — revive yours with Linux.
+It's fast, secure, and help is available to get you started.

 - [Rotating Sandwiches](https://rotatingsandwiches.com/) - that's it

 - [Ad/no: Procrastination Rabbit Hole Finder](https://wgx.github.io/adno/)